 c) Now it’s time to identify your focused comps topic and formulate a research question.
 At this point you should have a notion of the debates and issues pertaining to your chosen topic and now you should pose some potential research questions that you hope your comps will answer.
 Here are a few examples of how to move from a broad topic to a focused topic to a research question:

 d) Collect sources; create a bibliography.
 After you have focused your topic and crafted a research question, you should compile a preliminary bibliography.
 I suggest using the Chicago Manual of Style (15th) since it is the style guide commonly used by scholars in the Humanities, but feel free to use any style guide with which you are already familiar.
 We are most concerned that your citations be complete and consistent throughout.
-For more on formatting your bibliography, see Diana Hacker’s A Writer’s Reference (which you used in your first-year CSP courses) and/or the Oxy's webpage on Citing Sources.
+For more on formatting your bibliography, see Diana Hacker’s A Writer’s Reference (which you used in your first year seminar) and/or the Oxy's webpage on Citing Sources.

 4. Interest—As you narrow in on a topic, make sure that it's a topic that matters to you and that can sustain your interest over several months of work.
 That said, be sure that you will be able to engage the topic analytically and critically.
 Be careful selecting a topic to which you are so personally attached that you will be unable to think about it critically and anlytically.